-The Department provides a year-long Pathology Course that constitutes a major part of the second year Medical School curriculum.
-The Course is currently directed by Dr. Erika Crouch but involves most senior faculty and many junior faculty.
+The department provides a year-long pathology course that constitutes a major part of the second year medical school curriculum.
+The course is currently directed by Erika Crouch, MD, PhD but involves most senior faculty and many junior faculty.

 Throughout the course, emphasis is placed on structure-function correlations, the structural correlates of clinical signs and symptoms, as well as the acquisition of key terminology and concepts necessary to efficiently organize information assimilated during the student’s subsequent clinical and/or research training.

-- Introduction to the Path Course 2016-2017: Course requirements and expectations as communicated to students at beginning of the year
+- Introduction to the Path Course 2018-2019 (pdf): Course requirements and expectations as communicated to students at the beginning of the year.

-- Learning and Teaching Center Rooms: Schematic of Connor Auditorium and Lab Rooms
+- Learning and Teaching Center Rooms (pdf): Schematic of Connor Auditorium and lab rooms